Collineations of particles in the Kob-Andersen system: Discussion of the possible connection with some clusters studied within the Topological Cluster Classification approach

-As shown in Fig.\ref{fig:NC-ave-vs-T}, the temperature dependencies of the average numbers of particles (NoPs) involved in the chains calculated on the IS exhibits a crossover at the PELCT.
-While this result is of interest, it is necessary to note that this number is not the only structural parameter exhibiting the PELC.
-To address this point, we used the topological cluster classification program and studied the temperature dependencies of the NoPs involved in the selected local clusters \cite{malins2013identification,malins2013longlivedclusters,malins2013lifetimes}.
-These temperature dependencies for the parent and inherent structures are shown in Fig.~\ref{fig:NoP-TCC}.
+In Fig.~\ref{fig:NC-ave-vs-T},\ref{fig:PPDF-and-PADF}(c,d),\ref{fig:Chains-Direct-vs-Model} it was demonstrated that the numbers of particles in collineations and certain parameters associated with the PDF and ADF exhibit crossovers clearly associated with the crossover in the PEL.
+In this context, it is reasonable to note that these are not the only structural parameters exhibiting this crossover.
+For example, in Fig. 2(b) of Ref.~\cite{dzugutov2002decoupling}, similar crossover was observed in the number of icosahedral clusters.
+In Fig.~\ref{fig:NoP-TCC}, we show that this crossover can also be observed in the numbers of particles in several TCC clusters.
 It follows from the data that the PELC is observable for all studied clusters, while it is significant only for the $11A$ clusters.
 The case of $11A$ clusters is also of special interest because for these clusters the presence of the crossover is quite obvious even from the analysis of the parent structures.
 This is in agreement with Ref.~\cite{malins2013lifetimes} in which it has been suggested that $11A$ clusters play a special role in the dynamic slowdown.
-We also statistically studied the overlap between the particles forming the chains and the particles forming the 11A clusters.
-We found that the overlap is essentially random.
+Thus, the crossover in the number of collineations is only one example of the development of structural organization in liquids below the PEL crossover.